SuperOfficeDocs/data-access/docs/netserver/archive-providers/index.md

 ## What is an archive provider

 Fundamentally, an archive provider is similar to a database view.
-They each have a unique name, expose a fixed-set of selectable fields, and mask their join logic.
+They each have a unique name, expose a fixed set of selectable fields, and mask their join logic.
 Underneath the hood lies a dynamic system that, based on the requested fields, creates absolute necessary joins only.
 This of course increases query performance and throughput.

 An archive provider is determined by 3 main properties: